Use our secure online form to give us any information about crime 100% anonymously.

 Hooliganism is disruptive or unlawful behaviour such as rioting, bullying or vandalism and is often associated with football.
 Groups known as 'firms’, who support different teams, arrange to meet each other to fight.
 Football Banning Orders - are designed to stop troublemakers from travelling to football matches.
 The punishments for breaking the rules of these orders can be 6 months in prison or a £5,000 fine.

 Trafficking is another word for modern day slavery and is the name given to people who are bought and sold into exploitation.
 It is the selling and buying of people across countries borders and to different communities for profit.
-Globally trafficking is considered the 3rd most common crime in the world behing Drugs and Guns.
+Human trafficking can happen to anyone; men, women or children.
+There also many different types of trafficking some of which are: organ harvesting, forced labour and domestic servitude.
+Globally trafficking is considered the 3rd most common crime in the world behind Drugs and Guns.

 Hustling has a couple of different meaning’s.
 Criminally it means to make money illegally - for example selling drugs or dealing in stolen goods.
 Sentencing would depend on the actual crime commited.

 Incest is when you have sex with a close member of your biological family, e.g. brother, sister, parent or grandparent.
 If you commit incest, you could face up to 14 years in prison.
 If it involves an adult and a child, it’s even more serious and can count as paedophilia.